 By studying abroad you'll gain valuable experiences and skills to help you in the graduate job market.

-The BA Middle Eastern Studies and BA Islamic Studies degrees allow you to choose to take a work placement year as part of your degree.
-This will allow you to gain first-hand experience in the workplace.
+Some of our courses allow you to choose a work placement year as part of your degree so that you can gain first-hand experience in the workplace.

 Leeds University Union